 City Presentation [70 points]

 Using the scores from the virtual design, essay/abstract, project plan/completion document, city model, and team presentations, five teams will be selected to participate in the final round judging.
-The five finalists will give their presentations to a team of celebrity judges to select the regional winner.
+The five finalists will give their presentations to a panel of celebrity judges to select the regional winner to move onto nationals.
 Each qualifying region sends one team to the national competition.
-For More Information, See Regional Judging.
+For More Information, Contact the Regional Coordinator.

 Regional winning team, consisting of 3 students, a teacher and a mentor will be provided complimentary air travel and lodging for 4 days at Washington DC during the national competition.
 3-4 meals will also be complimentary.
 For More Information, Contact the Regional Coordinator.